Oath of office: President and Vice President

-Based on Article 9 of the 1945 Constitution of the Republic of Indonesia about the Oath of Office and Promise of the President and Vice President:
+Based on Article 9 of the 1945 Constitution of the Republic of Indonesia about the Oath and Promise of Office of the president and vice president:

-Before assuming office, the President and the Vice-President shall take the oath of office according to their religions, or solemnly promise before the People's Consultative Assembly (MPR) or the People's Representative Council (DPR) session as follows:
+Before assuming office, the president and the vice president shall take the oath of office according to their religions, or solemnly promise before the People's Consultative Assembly (MPR) or the House of Representatives (DPR) session as follows:

-The President's/Vice-President's Oath of Office (for Muslims):
+The Presidential/Vice-presidential Oath of Office (for Muslims):

+Demi Allah saya bersumpah akan memenuhi kewajiban Presiden (Wakil Presiden) Republik Indonesia dengan sebaik-baiknya dan seadil-adilnya; memegang teguh Undang-Undang Dasar dan menjalankan segala undang-undang serta peraturannya dengan selurus-lurusnya; serta berbakti kepada Nusa dan Bangsa.

-In the name of Allah, I swear that I will perform the duties of the President (or Vice-President) of the Republic of Indonesia to the best of my ability and as justly as possible, and that I will strictly observe the Constitution and consistently implement the law and regulations in the service of the country and the people.
+In the name of Allah, I swear that I will perform the duties of the President (or Vice President) of the Republic of Indonesia to the best of my ability and as justly as possible, and that I will strictly observe the Constitution and consistently implement the law and regulations in the service of the country and the people.